Recently a new joiner at our company asked me this. Where are SQL commands executed?

 The SQL editor is a graphical Java program that allows you to connect to JDBC-compliant databases.

 Some new enhancements for its latest release include using RText as the default editor instead of the classic Netbeans editor, and a new plugin for the Netezza database.

 A universal database management tool for a heterogeneous environment.

-WinSQL users generally use the tool to perform database administration tasks such as importing and exporting data, generating test data, reverse engineer existing databases, and more.
+WinSQL users generally use the tool to perform database administration tasks such as importing and exporting data, generating test data, reverse engineering existing databases, and more.

 Check out the top 10 reasons why you should use WinSQL.

-A universal database tool that works on all major operating systems including for Mac OS.
+A universal database tool that works on all major operating systems including Mac OS.